silver2row/Teknic_BBB/README.md

 Makefile with ` make ` to install the required lib. onto the BBB or other Single Board Computer with the am335x...

-So, sign in to the Teknic website at https://teknic.com/ and then scross the above options in the headers to Downloads and then to Clearpath and then to Software.
+So, sign in to the Teknic website at https://teknic.com/ and then scroll the above options in the headers to Downloads and then to Clearpath and then to Software.
 The software, their SDK in question, can be found in this option.